Ashiquekk696/money_saver/README.md

-# Saving Tracker App
+# Money Saver App

-Saving Tracker is a Flutter app designed to help users track and manage their savings effectively.
+Money Saver is a Flutter app designed to help users track and manage their savings effectively.
 The app follows clean architecture principles and uses the BLoC pattern for state management.
 It is built with scalability and maintainability in mind.

 ## Project Structure

 This project follows the **Clean Architecture** design pattern with **BLoC** state management.
 The project is organized into different layers to ensure separation of concerns.

-### Folder Structure:
-lib/
-├── data/
-│   ├── models/
-│   ├── repositories/
-│   └── sources/
-├── domain/
-│   ├── repositories/
-├── features/
-│   └── saving/
-│       ├── presentation/
-│       │   ├── bloc/
-│       │   ├── pages/
-│       │   └── widgets/
-├── utils/
-└── main.dart

 ### Folder Descriptions